Blastobotrys adeninivorans

-Arxula adeninivorans (Blastobotrys adeninivorans) is a dimorphic yeast with unusual characteristics.
-The first description of A. adeninivorans was provided in the mid-eighties.
+Blastobotrys adeninivorans (Arxula adeninivorans) is a dimorphic yeast with unusual characteristics.
+The first description of B. adeninivorans was provided in 1984.
 The species was initially designated as Trichosporon adeninovorans.
 After the first identification in the Netherlands, strains of this species were later on also found in Siberia and in South Africa in soil and in wood hydrolysates.
 Recently, A. adeninivorans was renamed as Blastobotrys adeninivorans after a detailed phylogenetic comparison with other related yeast species.
 However, many scientists desire to maintain the popular name A. adeninivorans.

 Characteristics

-All A. adeninivorans strains share unusual biochemical activities being able to assimilate a range of amines, adenine (hence the name A. adeninivorans) and several other purine compounds as sole energy and carbon source, they all share properties like nitrate assimilation, they are thermo-tolerant (they can grow at temperatures of up to 48 C).
+All B. adeninivorans strains share unusual biochemical activities being able to assimilate a range of amines, adenine (hence the name B. adeninivorans) and several other purine compounds as sole energy and carbon source, they all share properties like nitrate assimilation, they are thermo-tolerant (they can grow at temperatures of up to 48 C).
 A special feature of biotechnological impact is a temperature-dependent dimorphism.
 At temperatures above 42 C a reversible transition from budding cells to mycelial forms is induced.
 Budding is re-established when cultivation temperature is decreased below 42 C.